 }

-Restart Docker to apply changes:
+Restart Docker for the changes to load:

 sudo systemctl restart docker